 REALMstudios operates through a design lens

-REALMstudios are master planners, urban designers and landscape architects with studios in Sydney, Melbourne, Perth and Hobart.
+REALMstudios are master planners, urban designers and landscape architects with studios in Sydney, Melbourne, Perth, Hobart and Brisbane.

 We operate through a design lens; from the strategic and advisory through to detailed documentation for external works.

 At a project level our focus is on the multidisciplinary field of “City Making & Liveability” where we are guided by our core values that entwine Urban Ecology with Community and Place – making better places to live in, into the future.